Dorothea Baird

 Dorothea Baird as Trilby, c.
 1895.
 Courtesy of Wikimedia Commons

-In 1895, Dorothea Baird aged twenty, played Trilby at the Haymarket Theatre opposite Beerbohm Tree’s Svengali, in Paul Potter’s stage version of the Daphne Du Maurier novel Trilby.
+In 1895, Dorothea Baird, aged twenty, played Trilby at the Haymarket Theatre opposite Beerbohm Tree’s Svengali in Paul Potter’s stage version of the George du Maurier novel Trilby (1894).
 With Trilby’s charming beauty, infamous hat, low-class humour and bare feet, Baird became a British stage celebrity.
 Her rehearsals under Tree, who groaned “Give me actresses from the Gutter!” undoubtedly influenced her stage success as comic, lower-class Jenny in The Princess Clementina, filmed in 1911 by William G. Barker (Irving 1967, 213).

 These portrayals of feisty, lower-class women, alongside Dorothea’s charitable work for impoverished mothers, culminated in her main contribution to early cinema when she scripted and starred as a health visitor in her film Motherhood (1917), an instructional film for National Baby Week promoting better parenting for lower class mothers.
 The Successors and The Precarious Crust, both written by her son, Laurence Irving, provide details of her life and career while the Laurence Irving collection at the Victoria and Albert Museum, Theatre and Performance Archives holds original documents.